dalbay/Express_Tutorial/README.md

  // use the properties in the the route handlers:
  // get ALL Tours functions:
 const getAllTours = (request, response) => {
-  console.log(request.requestTime); // use the property here
+  console.log(request.requestTime); // use the Property Defined in Middleware response.status(200).json({
-  response.status(200).json({
     status: 'success',
     requestedAt: request.requestTime, // send back the Property Defined in Middleware